kevinkenan/java-playground/README.md

 java-playground
 ===============

-Code inspired by re-reading *Effective Java* by Joshua Bloch.
+Code inspired by *Effective Java* by Joshua Bloch and *Java Puzzlers: Traps, Pitfalls, and Corner Cases* by Joshua Bloch and Neal Gafter.
 Features interesting behavior in Java.